jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/6-template-literal-types/README.md

 This means `Greeting` can be any string that starts with `"Hello, "` followed by any other string.

-## Use case 1: Defining Dynamic String Types
+## Use case 1: Defining dynamic string types

 Template literal types allow you to create specific, dynamic string patterns, such as constructing valid routes for a URL system.